 Not all customers are equally sensitive to the cost of electric energy services.
 For example, residential and small commercial customers' lighting and refrigeration services are not subject to competition from alternative electricity providers.
-Large commercial and industrial customers, however, have cogeneration and self-generation alternatives that may be more economically attractive than continued electricity purchases from a utility or they may be able to get lower price service from an adjoining utility.
+Large commercial and industrial customers, however, have co-generation and self-generation alternatives that may be more economically attractive than continued electricity purchases from a utility, or they may be able to get lower price service from an adjoining utility.

-Utilities can address the real or perceived competition from alternative electric energy service providers by focusing their direct staff efforts and the work of their trade allies to improve the energy using systems of their large commercial and industrial customers.
-First, since it appears that efficiency gains achieved in large commercial and industrial facilities, which have proven to be less expensive than in other market segments, the kilowatt-hour cost of the savings will be lower.
+Utilities can address the real or perceived competition from alternative electric energy service providers by focusing their direct staff efforts and the work of their trade allies on improving the energy using systems of their large commercial and industrial customers.
+Their are two reasons for focusing on these customers.
+First, the cost of the savings will be lower because the efficiency gains achieved in large commercial and industrial facilities have proven to be less expensive than in other market segments.
 This translates into less upward pressure on rates.
-Second, because the efficiency gains reduce the energy used per unit of production, the potential impact of rate increases on a customer's decision to switch to an alternative energy service provider is lessened.
+Second, in industrial facilities, the efficiency gains reduce the electricity used per unit of production.
+Because this reduces the potential impact of rate increases on an industrial customer's total bill for electricity, it also lessens attractiveness of switching to an alternative energy service provider.

 Equipment employed in large commercial buildings or industrial facilities may be subject to market transformation ventures.
+For example, the Consortium for Energy Efficiency is presently conducting research to assess the feasibility of establishing a market transformation program for energy-efficient motors.
 However, the efficiency of the electric energy service systems of these large customers cannot be reached through market transformation ventures.
-Improving the energy efficiency of industrial processes and complex lighting, heating, ventilating and air conditioning systems requires specialized onsite expertise.
+Improving the energy efficiency of industrial processes and complex lighting, heating, ventilating and air conditioning systems requires specialized on-site expertise.
 Moreover, experience has shown that changes in these systems are often only undertaken when the customer trusts the utility.
-Typically this trust is developed over the course of time between plant/building personnel and utility/trade ally personnel.
+Typically, this trust is developed over the course of time between plant/building personnel and utility/trade ally personnel.
 Fortunately the need for such staff intensive marketing can be justified because there are likely to be large savings from these customers.
+4. Maximizing the Ability to Achieve Potential Energy Savings From Improving Energy-Using Systems Through Collaboration with Product Manufacturers, Designers, Engineers, etc.